dzikri007/dzikri007/README.md

 <br>

- *"🎯 Aspiring Data Analyst | Data Enthusiast | Exacting to know how the world works🌏"*
+ *"🎯 Aspiring Data Scientist | Data Enthusiast | Exacting to know how the world works🌏"*

 </div>